nodebasewm/nodebasewm.github.io/content/en/docs/Tutorials/validatornodemanual/_index.md

     So we are first going to install some prerequisites for the monitoring software, and then install the software itself.

     We do this by entering the following group of commands

     {{< highlight bash "linenos=table,style=witchhazel" >}}
-    sudo apt-get -q install golang -y
-    {{< /highlight>}}

-20. With these prerequisites installed we can now download and extract the monitoring software to a good location to use it in future.

-    We do this by entering the following group of commands

-    {{< highlight bash "linenos=table,style=witchhazel" >}}